ipascual/MyZend_Email/README.md

 It encapsulates Zend\Mail\Message to keep it a simple use.

+This module uses
+* html email body with templates
+* subject with templates
+* txt email body with templates (alternative to html)

 Install
 ------------
-Every module will have its own email templates.
+1. Every module will have its own email templates.
+(Replace Application with your module name)

-Add these to your module/YourModule/config/module.config.php
+Add these to your module/Application/config/module.config.php
 ```
 	'email' => array(
 		"template_path_stack" => array(